What To Pack

 Albuquerque has big box stores such as Costco, Target, Walmart, Home Depot and Walgreens for any last minute purchases once you're here.
 We also have a consignment shop for outdoor gear called Outdoor REGear.

-The owner likes to cook, and so the kitchen is fairly well equipped.
-We have a full array of pots, pans, baking pans, dishes, utensils, hand mixer, slow cooker, and a blender.
+You do not have to bring anything for the kitchen.
+We have a full array of pots, pans, baking pans, dishes, utensils, hand mixer, slow cooker, instant pot, baking pans and sheets even a fish poacher.

 We do not have: